General News of Mon, 18 Sep 201725

 The outspoken politician, Dr. Tony Aidoo, says former President John Mahama and the National Democratic Congress (NDC) failed the country’s accountability test.

-In a yet-to-be televised episode of TV3’s Hot Issues, the former Ghana’s Ambassador to the Netherlands observed the Mahama administration failed to counteract the numerous corruption scandals against his government.
+Speaking to Winston Amoah, host of Sunrise Morning Show on Accra-based 3FM on Monday, the former Ambassador to the Netherlands observed the Mahama administration failed to counteract the numerous corruption scandals against his government.

 This, he argued, contributed to the party’s defeat in the December 2016 elections, which he said, was more of a communication strategy fight.